progit/progit/de/02-git-basics/01-chapter2.markdown

 The `benchmarks.rb` file appears under a section named “Changed but not updated” — which means that a file that is tracked has been modified in the working directory but not yet staged.
 To stage it, you run the `git add` command (it’s a multipurpose command — you use it to begin tracking new files, to stage files, and to do other things like marking merge-conflicted files as resolved).
 Let’s run `git add` now to stage the `benchmarks.rb` file, and then run `git status` again:

 Die Datei `benchmarks.rb` erscheint in der Sektion "Changed but not updated" - d.h., dass eine versionierte Datei im Arbeitsverzeichnis verändert worden ist, aber noch nicht für den Commit vorgemerkt wurde.
-Um sie zu vorzumerken, führst du den Befehl `git add` aus. (`git add` wird zu verschiedenen Zwecken eingesetzt.
+Um sie vorzumerken, führst du den Befehl `git add` aus. (`git add` wird zu verschiedenen Zwecken eingesetzt.
 Man verwendet ihn, um neue Dateien zur Versionskontrolle hinzuzufügen, Dateien für einen Commit zu markieren und verschiedene andere Dinge - beispielsweise, einen Konflikt aus einem Merge als aufgelöst zu kennzeichnen.)

 	$ git add benchmarks.rb
 	$ git status